 2015-16 The Uneven Impact of Welfare Reform, Oxfam / JRF / Sheffield Hallam.

-2015 The impact of Welfare Reform on the Scottish Parliament, Scottish Parliament.
+2015 The Impact of Welfare Reform on the Scottish Labour Market, Scottish Parliament.

 2015 Working Links Diagnostic Tool: An assessment, Working Links.